 It can range from mild diarrhea to fatal colitis.
 Some patients may require colectomy, a surgery to remove part of the colon.

-Medical providers will likely stop therapy and treat symptoms with hydration and nutrition and evaluate the need for surgery.
+Medical providers will likely stop therapy and treat symptoms with hydration, nutrition and antibiotics that treat C. difficile.
+They will also evaluate the need for surgery.

 Amoxicillin’s drug label provides a list of drugs that may interact with the antibiotic.
 Tell your doctor about any vitamins, supplements and medications you take before taking amoxicillin.